007parthgoel/MockLock-UI/README.md

 4. Raise queries regarding test cases which will be answered by Admin.

 The APIs for application are based on Node.js which allow users to manage the application data.

-Below are some screenshots from the web-application.
+Below are some designs of web-application.

 ![WhatsApp Image 2020-04-30 at 11 28 40 AM (2)](https://user-images.githubusercontent.com/51164334/113882937-584ceb00-97db-11eb-947e-162b6905bbae.jpeg)
 ![WhatsApp Image 2020-04-30 at 11 28 42 AM](https://user-images.githubusercontent.com/51164334/113882940-5a16ae80-97db-11eb-90e9-5562c789479c.jpeg)